acerbilab/pybads/docsrc/source/quickstart.rst

 See the examples for more detailed information.
 The :ref:`Basic options` may also be useful.

-In addition, checkout the `BADS FAQ <https://github.com/acerbilab/bads/wiki#bads-frequently-asked-questions>`__ page for practical recommendations, such as how to set `LB` and `UB`, and other practical insights.
+In addition, checkout the `BADS FAQ <https://github.com/acerbilab/bads/wiki#bads-frequently-asked-questions>`__ page for practical recommendations, such as how to set `lb` and `ub`, and other practical insights.
 Even though the FAQ refers to the MATLAB version of BADS, most of the concepts still apply to PyBADS.